nurnazahah/sd-training/readme.md

 ![day2lab3d-sync](https://user-images.githubusercontent.com/118953917/206196172-869cfea8-cf91-4d28-9ea7-12d6f051ca2a.JPG)

-*Notes: why there is no set/reset pin in flip flop
+Why there is no set/reset pin in flip flop?

+*Notes: The explaination figure is taken from the instructor's video.

 ![day2lab3e](https://user-images.githubusercontent.com/118953917/206197685-b429be30-5e18-4473-8cc0-6c6be62521a7.JPG)